 Community Application/Selection Process

-Groups wishing to continue as or propose a Special Interest Housing community should complete the Current Community Application or New Community Application on-line by Wednesday, February 6, 2012.
+Groups wishing to continue as or propose a Special Interest Housing community should complete the Current Community Application or New Community Application on-line.
 Groups selected to make a presentation are asked to have 2-3 members conduct a 30 minute info-session explaining their community idea to the SIH Selection Committee and highlighting the following items:

 - Community Purpose